zacwong2151/tp/docs/UserGuide.md

 * The material argument must be an integer, followed by a space, and then the name of material required.
 * The role argument must be an integer, followed by a space, and then the name of role required.
 * The budget argument must be a number in 2 decimal places.
+* The maximum number of volunteers argument must be a non-negative integer.

 <box type="tip" seamless>

+**Tips:**
-**Tip:** If the end date and time is not specified, iVolunteer will automatically set the end date and time to **exactly 3 hours** after the start date and time.
+- If the end date and time is not specified, iVolunteer will automatically set the end date and time to **exactly 3 hours** after the start date and time.
+- If the maximum number of volunteers argument is not specified, iVolunteer will not set a limit to the number of volunteers within the event.
+  - Alternatively, if the maximum number of volunteers is set to 0 (e.g. `ecreate ... vs/0`), iVolunteer will remove a limit to the number of volunteer within the event.
 </box>

 Examples: